isaacs/blog.izs.me/src/posts/2023/02/to-my-father/index.md

 In place of rage and fire, you gave cold neglect, and let me be fucked up in my own way

-Healing reduces complication.
+Healing can uncomplicate.
-Forgiveness given can be recuperation,
+Forgiveness given can recuperate,
-We got some 20 odd years as father and son.
+And so we got some 20 odd years as father and son.
-Grandfather and father,
+Grandpa and dad,
   you gave my child the love I craved
     when I was at their age,
 and I was genuinely glad.

-I recall the last time we hugged, an embrace awkward as always, like dancers out of practice,
+I recall the last time we hugged, an embrace awkward as always, like dancers out of place,
 But love and pride still unmistakeable and clear.

 I was prepared for this a year ago,